Oklahoma gets past Northwestern 76-69 in OT

 With the score tied at 66, both teams missed chances in the final minute to win it.

-As he tried to drive in for a layup, Oklahoma's Aaron Calixte was stripped off the ball by Pardon.
+As he tried to drive for a layup, Oklahoma's Aaron Calixte was stripped by Pardon.
 Northwestern came back down for a winning shot, but Taylor's 3-point attempt from the left side with 4.2 seconds caromed off the rim.

 The game was tied 32-all after a rugged first half defined by two big swings.